Chart Color Schemes

 The level of cultural diversity witnessed in Yarrabah was found to be above average when compared nationally for a number of language and cultural background related metrics

-Yarrabah showed high cultural diversity with 0.2% of its population born overseas and 81.6% speaking a language other than English at home.
-Christianity was the predominant religion in Yarrabah, accounting for 88.8%, compared to the regional average of 59.2%.
-The top three ancestry groups were Australian Aboriginal (89.7%), Other (7.0%), and Australian (1.2%).
+Yarrabah had a cultural diversity score above the average, with 0.2% of its residents born overseas and 81.6% speaking a language other than English at home.
+Christianity was the predominant religion in Yarrabah, accounting for 88.8% of the population, compared to 59.2% across the rest of Queensland.
+The top three ancestry groups in Yarrabah were Australian Aboriginal (89.7%), Other (7.0%), and Australian (1.2%).

 Frequently Asked Questions - Diversity